SeeYouMonday/SeeYouMonday/README.md

 > Ground Truth Ranking:
 3 3 3 2 1 1 1 1 0 0 0 0

-> NDCG@5
-0.82
-> NDCG@12
+> NDCG@5: 0.82

-0.95
+> NDCG@12: 0.95

-We will also pass out the link to SUM for friends and fellow students at WPI for evaluation.
+We also advocated link to SUM for friends and fellow students at WPI for evaluation.
 There is a quick survey at the end of the website for users to give us feedbacks.
 The accuracy of the results can be based on the precision score of users' feedbacks on how many jobs, out of the total return results, that the users really want to apply.
-We expect to have around 20+ feedbacks to have an estimates of how well the tools that we built performed from a user perspective.
-Additional adjustment will be made if the results is not desirable.
+We expected to have around 20+ feedbacks to have an estimates of how well the tools that we built performed from a user perspective.

 ## Discussion

+* It is difficult to crawl websites.
+Most famous websites have mechanism to prevent people from crawling a lot of results from their websites too frequently.
+Once we crawled job postins on Monster without sleeping, our IPs were blocked by Monster.
+So we used VPN and add 15 seconds of sleeping to crawl between job postings.
+One take-away is that we should respect and follow the crawling guideline set by other websites.

+* We had a discussion about what measures we should use to calculate the similalrity between job postings and resumes.
+The potential options were: cosine similarity, tf-idf, Jaccard similarity, and Pearson similarity.
+We decided that term frequency didn't matter that much for resumes and job postings so we decided not to use tf-idf.
+We wanted a measure that captures how well one's technical skills fit with job's technical requirements.
+Jaccard similarity seems to be the way to go as it captures the overlap between two sets divided by the union of the two sets.

 ## Limitations and future scopes